Academic Ethics for Undergraduates

 Being accused of an ethics violation is a stressful and uncomfortable process.
 Students can help themselves by being completely honest in their discussions with professors, deans, and Ethics Board members.

-Repeated lying will be uncovered by the Ethics Board and may result in more severe punishments.
+Repeated lying will be reviewed by the Ethics Board and may result in more severe punishments.
 The Ethics Board and the community hope that students will learn from their mistakes, a process that can only begin by admitting them.

 Students should take advantage of the available resources: